March 12. Today's Birthdays

 NUR-SULTAN.
 KAZINFORM - Today's Birthdays is the one-stop shop where you can learn about prominent Kazakhstani people who were born on the 12th of March.

-Yermek Amanshayev (1963) – Deputy Head of the Kazakh Prime Minister’s Office, representative of the Kazakh Government in Parliament.
+Yermek Amanshayev (1963) – Deputy Head of the Kazkah Prime Minister’s Office, representative of the Kazakh Government in Parliament.

 Born in Sary-Darya region, he graduated from the Kirov Kazakh State University, majoring in the Kazakh language and literature in 1985.

-Askhat Mayemirov (1974) – director of the Musical Theatre of Young Spectators in Nur-Sultan city.
+Askhat Mayemirov (1974) – the director of the Kalibek Kuanyshbayev Kazakh State Academic Music and Drama Theatre.

 Born in Uralsk city, he graduated from the Utemisov West Kazakhstan State University, Zhurgenov Kazakh National Academy of Art, did an internship at Université Sorbonne Nouvelle Paris, earned his master’s degree in drama from the Russian Institute of Theatre Arts.